 October 9, 2019: Pippin: UF’s 2019 Mainstage Musical presented by Andrew Cao.

 Andrew Cao is a veteran Broadway dancer and lecturer in the UF School of Theatre + Dance.
 He danced on Broadway in Disney’s Aladdin, the 2011 revival of Anything Goes with Sutton Foster, and Nice Work if You Can Get It, spanning almost 10 years and thousands of performances.
 In addition, Andrew appeared on television in Iron Fist, The Mysteries of Laura, Blue Bloods, The Detour, The Late Show with David Letterman, The Tony Awards, The View, Good Morning America, and Nickelodeon’s The Backyardigans.

-Coming Ashore: Wonder, Creativity, and Beholding the Blue-Green Earth
+September 11, 2019: Coming Ashore: Wonder, Creativity, and Beholding the Blue-Green Earth presented by Jack Davis.

-Professor Davis is a professor of history and the Rothman Family Chair in the Humanities at the University of Florida.
-His The Gulf: The Making of an American Sea won the 2018 Pulitzer Prize in history, and in 2019 he was awarded an Andrew Carnegie Fellowship to support his current book project, Bird of Paradox: How the Bald Eagle Saved the Soul of America.
+Professor Davis is a professor of history and the Rothman Family Chair in the Humanities at the University of a.
+His The Gulf: The Making of an American Sea won the 2018 Pulitzer Prize in history, and in 2019 he was awarded an Andrew Carnegie Fellowship to support his current book project, Bird of Paradox: How the Bald Eagle Saved the Soul of America